“Slowing watching you slip away

 - “What additional information do you need to complete your purchase?”

-This one is triggered when a visitor comes to the pricing section of a website (often the case with software as a service websites or other fixed priced service websites).
+This is triggered when a visitor comes to the pricing section of a website (often the case with software-as-a-service websites or other fixed-priced service websites).

-This is could be also used for a real estate website that offers services at fixed rates with different pricing plans (e.g. architects, flat rate realtors, home decorators, appraisors, etc.)
+This could also be used for a real estate website that offers services at fixed rates with different pricing plans (e.g., architects, flat rate realtors, home decorators, appraisers, etc.).

 Questions that could be asked are:

 - “What is not clear about our pricing to you?”

 - “Compared to other providers you may know, are our prices lower, higher, or about the same?”

 - “How much would you be willing to pay for our basic service plan?”